Harriet Hall: Criticism of alternative medicine

-Controversial book review
+Review of Irreversible Damage

 On June 15, 2021, Hall published a book review of Irreversible Damage in Science-Based Medicine (SBM) stating that the book "brings up some alarming facts that desperately need to be looked into", that the affirmative care model for gender dysphoria in children "is a mistake and a dereliction of duty", and that the current political climate has made scientific study of these matters nearly impossible.

 Within two days, the review was removed and replaced with a retraction notice authored by Steven Novella and David Gorski.
 They stated that the health protocols for dealing with gender dysphoria in children were misrepresented and argued that an increase in gender dysphoria diagnoses can be explained without invoking a theory of social contagion, as well as stating that the science behind gender-affirming care indicates it improves mental health.
 Novella and Gorski emphasized that Hall was still an editor in good standing at Science-Based Medicine, and praised her history of promoting good science.

 Science-Based Medicine also published a series of articles from doctors specialising in LGBTQ+ health care, which were critical of the book and Hall's positive review.
 Several skeptics supported Hall including the evolutionary biologist Jerry Coyne and SBM editor emeritus Kimball Atwood who advised SBM to retain Hall's review and criticized Novella and Gorski's decision to censor it.
 When journalist Jesse Singal criticized Novella and Gorski's retraction of Hall's original article and the factual accuracy of the follow-up articles, his critique was also met with criticism.

 Hall's review of Shrier's book was republished at Skeptic.com, and an updated version that responded to the critiques was published on her personal website.

 Personal life and death

-At Francis E. Warren Air Force Base, she met and married Kirk Albert Hall, Jr. (also retired from the air force).
+At Francis E. Warren Air Force Base, she met and married Kirk Albert Hall, Jr., who would also retire from the Air Force.
 Together they had two daughters.

 Later in life, Hall resided in Puyallup, Washington.
 In her last years she suffered from arrhythmia and heart failure.
 She died in her sleep on January 11, 2023, at the age of 77.